esau-morais/next-os/README.md

 - [X] Open AI image generation
 - [ ] Access each image using a dynamic route
-- [ ] Generate variants by image
+- [ ] Generate Variant's by Image
-- [ ] Store image's URL only if user wants to
+- [ ] Store image's URL Only if user wants to
 - [ ] Share

 ## 🛠️ Setup